 Sec.
 38-49.
-Use of public sewers-Limitations on discharging certain substances, materials, waters wastes.
+Use of public sewers-Limitations on discharging certain substances, materials, waters, wastes.

-(a) No person shall discharge or cause to be discharged the following described substances, materials, waters or wastes if it appears likely in the opinion of the city manager that such wastes may harm either the sewers, sewage treatment process or equipment, have an adverse effect on the receiving stream, or otherwise endanger life, limb, public property or constitute a nuisance.
-In forming his opinion as to the acceptability of these wastes, the city manager will give consideration to such factors as the quantities of subject wastes in relation to flows and velocities in the sewage treatment process, capacity of the wastewater treatment plant, degree of treatability of wastes at the wastewater treatment plant and other pertinent factors.
+(a) No person shall discharge or cause to be discharged the following described substances, materials, waters or wastes if it appears likely in the opinion of the City Manager that such wastes may harm the WWTW, including but not limited to, the sewers, sewage treatment process or equipment, have an adverse effect on the receiving stream, or otherwise endanger life, limb, public property or constitute a nuisance.
+In forming an opinion as to the acceptability of these wastes, the City Manager will give consideration to such factors as the quantities of subject wastes in relation to flows and velocities in the sewage treatment process, capacity of the WWTP, degree of treatability of wastes at the WWTP and other pertinent factors.